distributhor/workflow-webhook/README.md

 [![GitHub Release][ico-release]][link-github-release]
 [![License][ico-license]](LICENSE)

-A Github workflow action to call (POST) a remote webhook endpoint with a json payload, and support for BASIC authentication.
+A Github workflow action to call (POST) a remote webhook endpoint with a json or form-urlencoded payload, and support for BASIC authentication.
 A hash signature is passed with each request, derived from the payload and a configurable secret token.
 The hash signature is identical to that which a regular Github webhook would generate, and sent in a header field named `X-Hub-Signature`.
 Therefore any existing Github webhook signature